 - Copies of contractor’s invoices

-- Total payment of subcontract and calculation for 5 percent rebate
+- Total payment of subcontract and calculation of the 5 percent rebate

 - Subcontractor’s status as an Indian-owned economic enterprise